 If you have been charged with possession of marijuana, your Rhode Island drug offense attorney can protect your rights, your reputation, and your future.
 With aggressive courtroom representation, personal attention, and honest advice, we have successfully handled cases involving drug charges throughout the state.
-Don’t wait another moment to contact our skilled lawyers.
+Don’t wait another moment to contact our skilled RI drug crimes lawyer.
 We want to be your bridge to justice.

 Possession of a Controlled Substance in Rhode Island